 Now, however, the underground seems to be reawakening.
 What are we to make of today’s rave renaissance?
 What draws people in Philadelphia to follow the hints of a cryptic flyer taped to a lamppost and wander under a crumbling bridge or through moonlit woods in search of some spark of that original light?
 And does any residue of the radical, communal project of the rave remain in today’s unofficial dance parties?

-One attendee, who gave his name as "Thirteen," succinctly summarized the drive which had brought them into the woods that night: “to reach altered states.”
+One attendee, who gave their name as "Thirteen," succinctly summarized the drive which had brought them into the woods that night: “to reach altered states.”
 While we might narrowly interpret this to refer to substance–induced insights, Thirteen seemed more enamored of the other features of the space.

 Unlike in a cramped basement, everyone in the clearing chose closeness.
 The physical proximity of body to body, Thirteen pointed out, was an active decision rather than a necessity.
-His enthusiasm also was derived from the rave’s autonomy from the profitable, alcohol–fueled logic of nightclubs: Everyone from the organizers to the participants was invested in the creation of a shared experience—the event did not exist to line the pockets of some distant landlord.
+Their enthusiasm also was derived from the rave’s autonomy from the profitable, alcohol–fueled logic of nightclubs: Everyone from the organizers to the participants was invested in the creation of a shared experience—the event did not exist to line the pockets of some distant landlord.

 Thirteen had just moved to Philly from a smaller city in the South, and spoke to the spirit of adventure they had already found here: “There’s a friendliness, and also there’s like, a 'fuck around and find out' … when you're willing to look around and risk it and come out here and rave in the park, I don't know, then you can have great rewards.
 There's a whole world.”